-The ability to set individual personalization preferences can make a big difference in satisfaction levels for users and the long-term success of your programs.
-When an LMS becomes more personalized to a user's preferences, the learners become more invested in the process.
+The ability to set individual personalisation preferences can make a big difference in satisfaction levels for users and the long-term success of your programmes.
+When an LMS becomes more personalised to a user's preferences, the learners become more invested in the process.

-User-driven personalization features may include:
+User-driven personalisation features may include:

-- customizable dashboards with day- and night-vision options - adjustable color palettes for menus and sidebars - personalized feeds, notifications and nudges - multi-language interaction and support capabilities
+- customisable dashboards with day- and night-vision options - adjustable color palettes for menus and sidebars - personalised feeds, notifications and nudges - multi-language interaction and support capabilities

-Even the ability to set pronoun preferences and distinct avatars can make the LMS experience more engaging, enjoyable and individualized over the long term.
+Even the ability to set pronoun preferences and distinct avatars can make the LMS experience more engaging, enjoyable and individualised over the long term.